Ballot Initiative Summary for the

 - Be unique, not part of large, monolithic developments.

 - Be responsible, so that each project mitigates the impact it has on its neighbors, Laguna residents, and visitors.
-This includes areas such as traffic, parking, safety, scale, and aesthetic impacts.
+This includes areas such as traffic, parking, safety, scale, public safety, and aesthetic impacts.

-- Be innovative in finding ways to preserve the well-known value of Laguna's look and feel.
+- Be innovative in finding ways to honor the celebrated value of Laguna's look and feel.

-Priority: Next, it is important to understand that the criteria specified below do not take the place of, or loosen any of the current zoning regulations in place in Laguna.
+Priority: It is important to understand that the criteria specified below do not take the place of, or loosen any of the current zoning regulations in place in Laguna.
 All of that remains as it is today and can still be changed from time to time by City Council.

-The overlay zone only adds a layer of protection against truly large-scale development in the most visible and congested sections of town that would require voter approval for those impactful projects.
+The overlay zone only adds a layer of protection against truly large-scale development by requiring voter approval for those impactful projects.
 It follows that involving voters in a meaningful way in large-scale development projects improves the quality of project proposals.

 As importantly, it is designed to give developers a clear picture of the development opportunities here and take a more holistic approach to development proposals that will account for the unique setting that characterizes Laguna Beach.